RoadieHQ/roadie-backstage-plugins/plugins/scaffolder-actions/scaffolder-backend-module-http-request/README.md

 Action supports following HTTP methods: `GET`, `HEAD`, `OPTIONS`, `POST`, `UPDATE`, `DELETE`, `PUT`, `PATCH`

+The path should always point to a proxy entry with the following format: `proxy/<proxy-path>/<external-api-path>`

+You can also point to the internal catalog apis like so: `/catalog/entities` See [https://backstage.io/docs/features/software-catalog/software-catalog-api/#get-entities](https://backstage.io/docs/features/software-catalog/software-catalog-api/#get-entities)

+i.e.: `/proxy/snyk/org/<some-org>/projects` or `/proxy/circleci/api/projects` (NB: the CircleCI proxy path is `circleci/api/` but Snyk is just `snyk/`)

 ### Example of using GET method

 ```yaml